reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/understanding-hydra-setup.md

 original_id: understanding-hydra-auth-setup
 ---

-As of version 2.0, Reaction Commerce uses [ORY Hydra](https://github.com/ory/hydra) (Hydra), an OAuth 2.0 and Open ID Connect Provider, for authentication across the `reaction` and `reaction-next-starterkit` apps.
+As of version 2.0, Reaction Commerce uses [ORY Hydra](https://github.com/ory/hydra) (Hydra), an OAuth 2.0 and Open ID Connect Provider, for authentication across the `reaction` and `example-storefront` apps.

 Hydra issues access, refresh, and ID Tokens, but does not offer user management (like user sign up, log in, password reset flows).
 Instead, Hydra uses redirects and a REST API to connect with an existing identity provider.